cloudfoundry/cli/README.md

 1. Write a Ginkgo test.
 1. Run `bin/test` and watch the test fail.
 1. Make the test pass.
-1. Submit a pull request.
+1. Submit a pull request to the `master` branch.

 Contributing
 ============